Poverty and health in the United States: American Samoa

 As of 2019, the American Samoa poverty rate is 50.7% which is a decrease from its rate in 2009, 54.4%.
-In 2020, the Covid-19 pandemic significantly affected the American Samoa islands as well as the other U.S. territories.
+In 2020, the COVID-19 pandemic significantly affected the American Samoa islands as well as the other U.S. territories.
 It impacted housing by causing a decline in household numbers from 6.00 in 2010 to 4.96 in 2020.
 The pandemic also affected economic characteristics data based on poverty and income statistics.

 American Samoa is made up mostly of individuals who identify as Native Hawaiian and Other Pacific Islander.
 The total number of these people combined was reported to be 46,233 when also considering individuals who identify as Asian.
 The total population of the demographic profile of American Samoa reported in 2020 was 49,710.
 The social characteristics of the Samoan people were also released in 2020.

 The Commonwealth of the Northern Mariana Islands (CNMI)

 As of 2019, the Northern Mariana Islands poverty rate is 38.0% which means that the income of 17,876 people was below the federal poverty level out of the total population of 47,035.
 There is a food assistance program called the Nutrition Assistance Plan (NAP) that offers benefits for families.
 About 20.6% of households in the islands that have a low to no income are eligible and receive program benefits.
-Of the families who were a part of the NAP program, 25.2% had a individual between 15 and 24 years of age.
-In comparison, 12.8% had a individual that was 65 years of age and older.
+Of the families who were a part of the NAP program, 25.2% had an individual between 15 and 24 years of age.
+In comparison, 12.8% had an individual that was 65 years of age and older.

 The Northern Mariana Islands are made up individuals who reported that they are Asian alone and individuals who reported that they are Native Hawaiian and Other Pacific Islander.
 About 46.6% of the population reported their race as being Asian alone.
 About 43.7% reported that they were Native Hawaiian and Other Pacific Island.